-Relevant Objective Identified impact (a) To permit the development, maintenance and operation of an efficient, coordinated and economical system for the transmission of electricity Neutral (b) Facilitating effective competition in the generation and supply of electricity (and without limiting the foregoing, to facilitate the national electricity transmission system being made available to persons authorised to supply or generate electricity on terms which neither prevent nor restrict competition in the supply or generation of electricity); Positive Allowing GB Grid Forming Inverters (GBGF-I's) that comprise a Virtual Impedance will increase flexibility and reduce costs thereby allowing a more competitive market. (c) Subject to sub-paragraphs (i) and (ii), to promote the security and efficiency of the electricity generation, transmission and distribution systems in the national electricity transmission system operator area taken as a whole; Positive The use of a Virtual Impedance provides greate flexibility and if tuned appropriately may result in an enhanced stability performance.
-It also results in greater flexibility and cos savings.
+Proposer's assessment against Grid Code Object ctives Relevant Objective Identified impact (a) To permit the development, maintenance and operation of an efficient, coordinated and economical system for the transmission of electricity Neutral (b) Facilitating effective competition in the generation and supply of electricity (and without limiting the foregoing, to facilitate the national electricity transmission system being made available to persons authorised to supply or generate electricity on terms which neither prevent nor restrict competition in the supply or generation of electricity); Positive Allowing GB Grid Forming Inverters (GBGF-I's) that comprise a Virtual Impedance will increase flexibility and reduce costs thereby allowing a more competitive market. (c) Subject to sub-paragraphs (i) and (ii), to promote the security and efficiency of the electricity generation, transmission and distribution systems in the national electricity transmission system operator area taken as a whole; Positive The use of a Virtual Impedance provides greater flexibility and if tuned appropriately may result in an enhanced stability performance.
+It also results in greater flexibility and cost savings. (d) To efficiently discharge the obligations imposed upon the licensee by this license and to comply with the Electricity Regulation and any relevant legally binding decisions of the European Commission and/or the Agency; and Neutral

-Regulation and any relevant legally binding decisions of the European Commission and/or the Agency; and (e) To promote efficiency in the implementation and administration of the Grid Code arrangements Neutral
+(e) To promote efficiency in the implementation and Neutral administration of the Grid Code arrangements

-Workgroup vote
+Workgroup Vote